zeightOFFICIAL/portrait-manager/README.md

 #### Settings
 An attempt to prevent any problems with the path to portraits folder.
 Now, the program requires the user to select the correct folder in which all the game portraits are stored.

+#### Localization
+Now supports translation files.
+The program language depends on the system language.
+If next to the exe there is a folder named with the language abbreviation ru/fr/es and so on, loads localization <b>(which is DLL, as has been compiled)</b> file in the folder and applies it in the application.

 ### Basic use cases
 1. Download any portrait pack from any source (for example https://www.nexusmods.com/pathfinderkingmaker/mods/92)
 2. Unpack it in any directory, it is recommended to be a non-protected by system or user folder, downloads folder would work just fine